Expect the unexpected: augmented mixture models for black-hole-population studies: The augmented mixture model

 \subsection{Summary of (H)DPGMM and FIGARO}

-We will now recap the key aspects of both (H)DPGMM and its associated sampling scheme.
-For the full derivation we refer to \citet{rinaldi:2022:hdpgmm}.
+We now recap the key aspects of both (H)DPGMM and its associated sampling scheme.
+For the full derivation, we refer the reader to \citet{rinaldi:2022:hdpgmm}.

-(H)DPGMM is a non-parametric model based on the Gaussian mixture model (GMM), a potentially infinite weighted sum of multivariate Gaussian distributions able to approximate arbitrary probability densities \citep{nguyen:2020}:
+The model we use, (H)DPGMM, is a non-parametric model based on the Gaussian mixture model (GMM), a potentially infinite weighted sum of multivariate Gaussian distributions able to approximate arbitrary probability densities \citep{nguyen:2020}:

-Here the parameters are the weights $\boldsymbol{\lambda} \equiv \{\lambda_1,\lambda_2,\ldots\}$ with $\Sigma_k \lambda_k = 1$, the mean vectors $\boldsymbol{\mu} \equiv \{ \mu_1, \mu_2, \ldots\}$ and the covariance matrices $\boldsymbol{\sigma} \equiv \{\sigma_1, \sigma_2, \ldots\}$, collectively denoted with $\Theta = \{\boldsymbol{\lambda},\boldsymbol{\mu},\boldsymbol{\sigma}\}$.
+Here, the parameters are the weights $\boldsymbol{\lambda} \equiv \{\lambda_1,\lambda_2,\ldots\}$ with $\Sigma_k \lambda_k = 1$, the mean vectors $\boldsymbol{\mu} \equiv \{ \mu_1, \mu_2, \ldots\},$ and the covariance matrices $\boldsymbol{\sigma} \equiv \{\sigma_1, \sigma_2, \ldots\}$; they are collectively denoted with $\Theta = \{\boldsymbol{\lambda},\boldsymbol{\mu},\boldsymbol{\sigma}\}$.
 In \citet{rinaldi:2022:hdpgmm}, we introduced this non-parametric model as well as a scheme based on the collapsed Gibbs sampling approach to draw samples from the posterior distribution $p(\Theta|\mathbf{d},\mathbb{D})$.
 This scheme is implemented in the \textsc{figaro}\footnote{Publicly available at \url{https://github.com/sterinaldi/FIGARO} and via \href{https://pypi.org/project/figaro/}{\texttt{pip}}.} code \citep{rinaldi:2024:figaro}.
-The potentially infinite number of Gaussian components in the mixture is accounted for by making use of a Dirichlet process \citep{ferguson:1973} prior on the weights $\boldsymbol{\lambda}$, controlled by its concentration parameter $\alpha_\textsc{dp}$: despite the number of components in a specific realisation of the GMM being always finite given a finite number of observations $\mathbf{d}$, this choice allows, for every new data point added to the pool, to compute both the probability of the new $d_{N+1}$ of having been drawn from one of the $K$ already observed Gaussian components -- meaning that at least one of the other data points has been drawn from each of these $K$ components -- as well as the probability for the new $d_{N+1}$ of having been drawn from one of the infinitely many (and equally probable) unobserved components, thus effectively adding a new Gaussian component to the mixture when required by the available data.
+The potentially infinite number of Gaussian components in the mixture is accounted for by making use of a Dirichlet process \citep{ferguson:1973} prior on the weights, $\boldsymbol{\lambda}$, controlled by its concentration parameter, $\alpha_\textsc{dp}$; despite the number of components in a specific realisation of the GMM always being finite given a finite number of observations, $\mathbf{d}$, this choice makes it possible to --for every new data point added to the pool-- compute both the probability of the new $d_{N+1}$ having been drawn from one of the already observed $K$ Gaussian components (meaning that at least one of the other data points has been drawn from each of these $K$ components), as well as the probability of the new $d_{N+1}$ having been drawn from one of the infinitely many (and equally probable) unobserved components.
+This effectively a new Gaussian component to the mixture when required by the available data.